UPPMAX/HPC-python/docs/load_run_packages.rst

 Otherwise, you can either use ``pip`` or ``conda``.

-.. exercise:: Check pagages (5 min)
+.. exercise:: Check packages (5 min)

    - See if the following packages are installed.
 Use python version ``3.9.5``